charlietag/os_security/README.md

 # Purpose
-## This is used for check if your linux server is being hacked.
+l.
+This is used for check if your linux server is being hacked.
+l.
+This could also help you to enhance your servers' security with firewalld and fail2ban.

 ## Environment
   * CentOS 7